 Consolidating and curating datasets for ash genomics

-Project lead(s) Dr Laura Kelly | Research Leader | RBG Kew
+Project lead Dr Laura Kelly | Royal Botanic Gardens, Kew

-Contributors/partners University of Kentucky
+Collaborator University of Kentucky

-Project status Completed pilot year project
+Project status Pilot year project complete

-Project funding £96K
+Project funding £96,000

 Research outcome Adaptation

-- Completing the analysis of a dataset we have in-hand from a pilot woodland in Surrey, looking for loci associated with resistance to ash dieback, and the ongoing effects of natural selection for ash dieback resistance.
+- Complete the analysis of a dataset we have in-hand from a pilot woodland in Surrey, looking for loci associated with resistance to ash dieback, and the ongoing effects of natural selection for ash dieback resistance.

 - A scientific paper on natural selection for ash dieback resistance in Marden Park Wood.